johndatserakis/koa-vue-notes-web/README.md

 Our main entrance to our JavaScript code - all the main modules like our Vuex store and router are loaded here.
 This is also where our main Vue instance is implemented.

-#### Todo

-- Continue to add tests

-### Testing

-Testing is done using the newly official [vue-test-utils](https://github.com/vuejs/vue-test-utils) library - it's very good - but in the early stages of development.
-Due to some of the issues that I'm currently experiencing with the library - there are only a few simple tests that make sure the Home and User Action components are loaded, can add data to inputs, and click their respective submit buttons.
-I'll be adding more involved tests in the future.

 ### Hit Me Up

 Go ahead and fork the project!
 Message me here if you have questions or submit an issue if needed.
 I'll be making touch-ups as time goes on.
 Have fun with this!